• Stewardship & Giving at St Paul’s, Cambridge

 • Welcome

-This page is not designed or intended to continually ask formoney and demand that we give the Church every penny we have.
-But for you to have an open conversation with yourself, your faith and your relationship to both God and to St Paul’s Church.
-There maybe more questions than answers, though we hope there is a spark of enlightenment for everyone that visits this page and we can guide you in your response to God’s generosity.
+This page is not designed or intended to continually ask for money and demand that we give the Church every penny we have.
+But for you to have an open conversation with yourself, your faith and your relationship to both God and St Paul’s Church.
+There maybe more questions than answers, though we hope there is a spark of enlightenment for everyone that visits this page, and we can guide you in your response to God’s generosity.

-Giving is a spiritual act of worship and a way toparticipate in God’s mission.
-At St Paul’s, your generosity helps us share the love of Christ in Cambridge.
-We want our Church to be here for your Great Grandchildren and their Great Grandchildren so they can feel the warm welcome of god’s love for centuries to come and for your Church to continually have an open door to pray.
+Giving is a spiritual act of worship and a way to participate in God’s mission.
+At St Paul’s, your generosity helps us to share the love of Christ in Cambridge.
+We want our church to be here for your great grandchildren and their great grandchildren so they can feel the warm welcome of God’s love for centuries to come and for your church to continually have an open door to pray.

-Over the last 20 years St Paul’s, the Clergy, volunteers andstaff have founded something unique – an active local community.
-St Paul’s goes above and beyond many churches in its offerings and how we connect with the local community.
+Over the last 20 years St Paul’s Church have founded something unique – an active local community, turned not inwards but outwards.
+St Paul’s goes above and beyond many churches in how we connect with and serve the local community.
 We truly make a difference, whether it be a warm meal, a place of comfort and quiet, or a chat amongst friends.

 • Section image